- Athens, Greece; Amalfi, Italy

 - Program Type:

 - Study Abroad

 - High School

 - Program Description:

-We are introduced to the Mediterranean's ecological wonders on an adventure along Italy’s western coast and an authentic cooking class.
-Explore colorful towns and soak up the sun on a warm, Greek beach.
-Energized, begin to focus on sea turtle nesting along the stunning Mediterranean coastline.
+We are introduced to the Mediterranean's ecological wonders on an adventure along Italy’s Western coast and an authentic cooking class.
+Explore the Amalfi Coast before heading to Southern Italy where you head out to sea to glide alongside graceful dolphins.
+Help out in a sea turtle rescue center.
 Observe sea turtles and dolphins in their natural habitat, where you will work with biologists to learn survey techniques and the behaviors and habits of these amazing creatures.

 - Setting Description:

 - If only we could navigate around like sea turtles, using the Earth’s magnetic field to determine longitude and latitude.
 Fortunately for you, we’ve created a map to make getting around the Mediterranean a little easier.
 Follow it around these sunny countries to discover the diversity of flora and fauna that await you.
 From the stunning Amalfi coastline, to pristine seaside villages that are perfect for relaxing after a day of adventure.
 Italy and Greece are hidden gems when it comes to viewing sea turtles and dolphins, one of the many reasons this is the perfect setting for enhancing your marine biology skills and encouraging your love for these mysterious creatures.

 In the summer of 2018, I participated in the Mediterranean Sea Turtle and Dolphin Program.
 In my program, there were 12 kids, including me, and my instructors, Katie and Matt.
 We spent two weeks in Italy, visiting Maiori, Positano, Amalfi, and Policoro,